-You can take the ACT as many times as you like; many students end up taking the test between 2-3 times before applying to college.
+You can take the ACT up to 12 times, and many students end up taking the test between 2-3 times before applying to college.
 Most colleges are neutral about multiple scores.
 Many students, in fact, make score improvements by retaking the ACT.

 Give yourself time to improve before you begin filling out applications.
 Bring intense focus to each test, and try not to take the test more than 3 times, if possible.